joey57/project-awards/README.md

 # project-awards

 ## Description
-This os a django application the allows users to post their projects that they did and have them reviewed by other perople from a scale of one to ten.
+This is a django application the allows users to post their projects that they did and have them reviewed by other perople from a scale of one to ten.
 They are rated based on design usability and content of their project.

 ## User Stories